aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 three related hypotheses concerning similarity in distribution, diet and top- down ecosystem effects of predators,

-1. *species co-occurrence*: closely-related predators may occur together more frequently than less-related predators if there is a strong phylogenetic signal to habitat requirements.
+1. *Distributional similarity*: closely-related predators may occur together more frequently than less-related predators if there is a strong phylogenetic signal to habitat requirements.
 Alternatively, very closely related species may never co-occur because high overlap in ecological niches results in competitive exclusion.

-2. *diet similarity*: similarity in diet (as measured by feeding trials) decreases with phylogenetic distance if diet is phylogenetically conserved.
+2. *Diet similarity*: similarity in diet (as measured by feeding trials) decreases with phylogenetic distance if diet is conserved.
 Alternatively,  closely related species may have evolved different diets to allow coexistence.

-3. *ecosystem-level effects*: Our experiments at the level of the whole habitat patch (i.e. a single bromeliad) allow us to test hypotheses about direct and indirect effects of predator combinations:
+3. *Ecosystem-level effects*: our experiments at the level of the whole habitat patch (i.e. a single bromeliad) allow us to test hypotheses about direct and indirect effects of predator combinations:
     (a) Closely-related predators will have similar effects on the community.
 This will occur if related predators share similar trophic interactions (e.g. predation rate, diet similarity).
 Our monoculture treatments allow us to assess the effect of each predator on both a complete prey community and ecosystem function.
     (b) More phylogenetically diverse predator assemblages will show a stronger non-additive effect.
 This will occur if phylogenetic distance correlates with increasing trait difference, and if this trait difference is enough to lead to complementarity.
 At the extreme, differences between predators may lead to IGP among predators.
 By comparing treatments with pairs of predators to treatments which received a monoculture of each predator, we are able to estimate additive and nonadditive effects.

 ## Methods

-### Site and Species
+## Study Design

+We collected three datasets to address each of these questions.
+We examined distributional similarity among predator species (Question 1) by making observations of predator distribution among habitat patches.
+We examined diet similarity with a series of no-choice feeding trials in under laboratory conditions.
+Finally, we examined the effects on predators on whole communities with a field experiment, in which predators were added to habitat patches containing standardized communities of prey.
+This experiment included both single species treatments and two species treatments; the latter were chosen to create the widest possible range of phylogenetic diversity.

+In each dataset, we related the results to published phylogenies accessed from "timetree.org", an online database of published  molecular time estimates [@Hedges2006].
+Node age data was available for all but the youngest nodes, where either a lack of taxonomic information (e.g. Tabanidae) or a lack of phylogenetic study (e.g. _Leptagrion_) prevented more information from being included.
+These branches were left as polytomies, and were all assigned identical, arbitrary and short branch lengths (15 Mya).

 We conducted all observations and experiments in Parque Estadual da Ilha do Cardoso ($25^{\circ} 03^{\prime}$ S, $47^{\circ}53^{\prime}$ W), a 22.5 ha island off the south coast of São Paulo state, Brazil.
-We worked in a closed coastal forest (*restinga*) in the understory of which grows the abundant *Quesnelia arvensis* Mez.
-(Bromeliaceae). _Quesnelia_ is a large terrestrial bromeliad that accumulates up to 2.8 L of rainwater in tanks formed by individual leaves.
-We used two datasets: an observational survey of insect diversity from 2008, and a manipulative experiment in 2010.
+We worked in a closed coastal forest (_restinga_) in the understory of which grows the abundant _Quesnelia arvensis_ Mez.
+(Bromeliaceae). _Quesnelia_ is a large terrestrial bromeliad that catches and holds rainwater (phytotelmata), accumulating up to 2.8 L of rainwater in a single plant.
 Our observational survey found more than 47 species of macroinvertebrates in these aquatic communities [@Romero2010].
 This diversity encompasses multiple trophic and functional groups: filter feeders (Diptera:Culicidae); detritivores including shredders
 (Diptera:Tipulidae, Trichoptera), scrapers (Coleoptera:Scirtidae), and collectors
 (All Diptera:Chironomidae, Syrphidae, Psychodidae).
-These species are the main prey for a diverse predator assemblage of at least three species of damselfly larvae (_Leptagrion_ spp., Zygoptera:Coenagrionidae), two species of predatory Horse Fly larvae (Diptera:Tabanidae), and 2 species of leech (Hirudinidae).
-Other, smaller-bodied predators present include predatory midge larvae (Diptera:Chironomidae:Tanypodinae) and less abundant species such as Dytiscid beetles.
+These species are the main prey for a diverse predator assemblage of at least three species of damselfly larvae (_Leptagrion_ spp., Zygoptera:Coenagrionidae), two species of predatory Horse Fly larvae (Diptera:Tabanidae), and two species of leech (Hirudinidae).

+## Data collection

-### Distributional similarity
+### Question 1: Distributional similarity

-We investigated Question 1 above with observations of predator distribution among bromeliads, using a 2008 survey of bromeliad communities.
-Each bromeliad was dissected and washed to remove invertebrates and the resulting water was filtered through two sieves (250 and 850 µm), which removed particulate organic matter without losing any invertebrates.
+To examine distributional similarity among predator species, we used a detailed survey of bromeliad communities. in 2008 each bromeliad was dissected and washed to remove invertebrates and the resulting water was filtered through two sieves (250 and 850 µm), which removed particulate organic matter without losing any invertebrates.
 All invertebrates were counted and identified to the lowest taxonomic level possible.
 The body length of all individuals was measured, when possible for small and medium-sized taxa (< 1cm final instar) and always for large-bodied taxa (> 1 cm final instar).

-### Diet Similarity
+### Question 2: Diet Similarity

-We tested for similarity in predator diets (Question 2) using a series of laboratory feeding trials.
-We conducted 314 feeding trials of 10 predator taxa fed 14 prey taxa between March and April 2011.
+To examine diet similarity among predator species, we fed prey species to predators in laboratory feeding trials.
+We conducted 314 feeding trials of 10 predator taxa and 14 prey taxa between March and April 2011.
 We  covered all potential predator-prey pairs present in the experiment
 (described below), and attempted to perform all other trials whenever possible.
 However, due to the rarity of some taxa many predator-prey pairs were not possible; we tested 56 pairwise combinations.
 Most trials were replicated at least five times, but the number of replicates ranged from 1 to 11.
 We placed predators together with prey in a 50ml vial, with a leaf or stick for substrate.
 The only exception was the tabanid larvae, which we